aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-html/_index.md

 linktitle: "Convert Worksheet To Html"
 type: docs
 url: /convert-worksheet-to-html/
-keywords: "Aspose.Cells Cloud, worksheet to HTML, spreadsheet conversion API, cloud spreadsheet conversion, Excel to HTML, API reference, file conversion, .NET API, Java API, REST API"
+description: "Learn how to convert an Excel worksheet to HTML using Aspose.Cells Cloud API – zero‑upload, custom fonts, region support, and error handling."
-description: "Learn how to convert a specific worksheet from a local Excel file to an HTML document with Aspose.Cells Cloud Web API.
-This guide covers request parameters, response format, error handling, and real‑world use cases for seamless cloud‑native conversion."
+keywords: "Aspose.Cells, Excel to HTML, Cloud API, worksheet conversion"
 weight: 100
 ---

 The **ConvertWorksheetToHtml** endpoint reads an Excel workbook from the local file system, extracts the specified worksheet, and returns the content as an HTML file.
 The conversion runs entirely on Aspose's cloud servers, so no intermediate upload or storage is required.
 Ideal for generating web‑ready views of spreadsheet data, the API supports optional output paths, custom fonts, region settings, and password‑protected workbooks.

-## **Convert Worksheet To Html API**
+## Convert worksheet to HTML API

 ### API Endpoint